Modesto Recovery Center | Modesto Addiction Treatment

 2. Find an outlet.

 This step goes hand-in-hand with the previous step.
-Where do you place those dead limbs?
-You may not feel comfortable with ditching the old self entirely because you understand that that old you is a well of experiences that made you who you are today.
+You may not feel comfortable with ditching the old self entirely because you understand that the old you is a well of experiences that made you who you are today.
 So rather than acting out the old habits, find an outlet of expression.

 This list needn’t be immediately complete.
 Think of the list as a flexible collection.
 As you scratch off items, you may add to the list.
 Under each item begin to explore the reasons why you want to let go of this item.
 The exploration doesn’t need to be a list of answers, but rather a set of questions.